What is Coaching?

 Offered as an alternative to therapeutic counseling, these coaching appointments are suitable for current and past class participants as well as those unable to attend Marriage Fundamentals classes due to scheduling conflicts, time limitations, or distance.
 Video and teleconferencing is available.

-Individual Coaching: Private one to one time arranged to address areas of challenge or stagnated growth.
+Individual Coaching: Private one to one sessions to gain new insight or probe areas of challenge or stagnated growth.

-Relationship Coaching: For couples who want objectivity, accountability and guidance as they navigate topics or concerns that currently impact their intended plans, goals, or timetables within the relationship.
+Relationship Coaching: For couples, families, colleagues or friends who want objectivity, accountability and guidance as they navigate new circumstances or concerns that impact intended plans, goals, or timetables.